 The Woodland Cultural Centre brings the story of the Haudenosaunee people of the Eastern Woodlands to life by preserving, celebrating, and promoting language, art, history and culture.

-Located right off Mohawk Street in Brantford, Ontario, the Woodland Cultural Centre is a great addition to any Toronto, Hamilton, or southern Ontario travel itinerary.
+Located right off Mohawk Street in Brantford, Ontario, the Woodland Cultural Centre is a great addition to your Hamilton or southern Ontario travel itinerary.